LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My project will be a blog website that will let people to give and receive advice.
+My project will be a blog website that will let people to give and receive advice on martial arts.
-It will allow people to create a page for different martial arts.
+It will allow people to create a page for every different martial arts.
 Each page will have a comment section.
 And people will be allowed to create a login.
 ### Features